 Total Energy Use per Square Foot

-This is the primary metric used by the CSU to track progress toward energy conservation goals.
+Energy use is the primary metric used by the CSU to track progress toward energy conservation goals.
 Sometimes referred to as Energy Use Index, this metric represents total annual energy use (electricity and natural gas combined – both purchased and generated on site) per square foot of building space, measured in British Thermal Units per Square Foot, or Btu/sf.
 To normalize this metric between different CSU campuses, the square footage is adjusted to prorate or remove buildings and structures that are very low or zero energy users, such as parking structures, stadiums, and farm buildings such as barns and storage sheds.
 The last two CSU Executive Orders on energy and sustainability (EO917 in 2004, and EO987 in 2006) established goals to reduce Btu/sf by 15% over two consecutive five year periods.
 Cal Poly has met or exceeded these goals.
 To view raw energy tracking data, download the linked XLS file.

 The majority of electricity use on campus is for lighting and HVAC (Heating, Ventilation, and Air Conditioning).
 Cal Poly purchases approximately 92% of its electricity needs from Pacific Gas and Electric Company, and generates the other 8% on site from a combination of solar PV and cogeneration.
 Cal Poly has implemented numerous energy conservation projects to reduce electrical usage, including fluorescent lighting retrofits, occupancy sensors, HVAC equipment upgrades, variable frequency drives for pumps and fans, and installation of digital energy management systems.
 In spite of the fact that the campus square footage has grown dramatically in recent years, electricity use has remained relatively flat – indicating that conservation efforts have been able to offset growth.
 Electricity costs have escalated rapidly in recent years due to utility rate increases, more than doubling since 2002.
 To view raw energy tracking data, download the linked XLS file.